ARM AND ELBOW PAIN SPECIALIST

 Lateral Epicondylitis | Tennis Elbow

 Commonly called tennis elbow, lateral epicondylitis is an inflammation of the tendons that connect the muscles of the forearm to the elbow.
-The pain associated with tennis elbow is primarily felt at the lateral epicondyle, the bony bump on the outer side of the elbow.
+The elbow pain associated with this conditionis primarily felt at the lateral epicondyle, the bony bump on the outer side of the elbow.
 Watch this video.

 Overuse Injuries | Elbow